rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
-Note that all of these resources (except [the code wizard book][book]) assume you already know how to program, that you know what a "loop" is, for example.
+Note that most of these resources assume you already know how to program, that you know what a "loop" is, for example.

 0. [A Code Mage's First Spell Book][book]
    _Learn practical computer science and programming with Go as a first language_